waldnzwrld/yarns-loom/yarns/MANUAL.md

   - When vibrato speed is synced to clock, each voice's LFO uses the quadrature of the previous voice
   - When vibrato speed is free-running, each voice's LFO frequency is slighter higher than the previous voice

-### Changes to behavior while a part is recording
+### Sequence recording changes
-- Part now responds to MIDI start
+- Hold `REC` to clear sequence
+- First `REC` press switches the display to show the pitch instead of the step number (press again to exit recording)
 - Flash note (or RS/TI) for the selected step
 - Brighten display while the selected step is being played
 - Wrap around around when using encoder to scroll through steps
-- Allow other parts on the same channel to keep accepting input IFF both the recording part and the accepting part are using velocity filtering
+- Allow non-recording parts on the same channel to keep accepting input IFF both the recording part and the accepting part are using velocity filtering
+- Recording part now responds to MIDI start

 ### Tap tempo changes
 - If a single tap is received without follow-up, the tempo is set to use external clocking